William-Moreno/resty-v0.9/README.md

 # Component Based UI

-RESTy Phase 1: Begin work on the RESTy API testing application
+RESTy Phase 1: Begin work on the RESTy API testing application RESTy Phase 2: Connect RESTy with APIs, running live requests

 ## Overview

+### Lab 26
 Today, we begin the first of a 4-Phase build of the RESTy application, written in React.
 In this first phase, our goal is to setup the basic scaffolding of the application, with intent being to add more functionality to the system as we go.
 This initial build sets up the file structure so that we can progressively build this application in a scalable manner

+### Lab 27
+In phase 2, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests

 ## Author: William Moreno